-Team Nijmegen [30] used the Language Modeling retrieval model of Indri search engine with Pseudo-Relevance feedback as their baseline.
+Team Nijmegen [30] used the Language Modeling retrieval model of the Indri search engine with Pseudo-Relevance feedback as their baseline.
 They employed the Kullback-Leibler divergence for informativeness and phraseness method to expand the query with terms from the discharge summaries (runs 2 to 4) and UMLS-thesaurus (runs 5 to 7).
-The best result was found for RUN4, which only the discharge summaries were used for query expansion (P@10 of 0.6540).
+The best result was found for run 4, where only the discharge summaries were used for query expansion (P@10 of 0.6540).